-The GFF will expand its support for countries to "hardwire" health investment priorities to expenditure allocations.
+40. The GFF will expand its support for countries to "hardwire" health investment priorities to expenditure allocations.
 The investment case is the main tool in the GFF toolbox to improve allocative and technical efficiency of health expenditures as well as equity.
-In partnership with WHO, UNICEF, UNFPA and other technical and normative agencies as well as the International Decision Support Initiative (IDSI), the GFF will expand its work in the area of prioritization and provide practical support tools to partner countries, such as "best-buy" options lists for women's, children's and adolescent health services.
+In partnership with WHO, UNICEF, UNFPA and other technical and normative agencies as well as the International Decision Support Initiative (IDSI), the GFF will expand its work in the area of prioritization and provide practical support tools to partner countries, such as "best-buy" options lists for women's, children's and adolescents' health services.
 The investment case must be aligned to the national budget and planning processes to translate priorities into actual changes in how resources are used.
-The GFF will continue to provide public financial management support to facilitate such integration (for example, through program based budgeting) and use information from RMET and NHA data and financial incentives, where relevant, to channel more domestic resources, reinforced with technical and policy support, toward investment case priorities.
+The GFF will continue to provide public financial management support to facilitate such integration (for example, through program based budgeting) and use information from RMET data and financial incentives, where possible, to channel more domestic resources, reinforced with technical and policy support, toward investment case priorities.

-The GFF will leverage an array of instruments to incentivize country prioritization and implementation of health financing reforms.
-The first GFF business plan formulated a broad and all-encompassing role for the GFF in the health financing space, particularly focused on policy formulation.
+41. The GFF will leverage an array of instruments to incentivize country prioritization and implementation of health financing reforms.
+The first GFF Business Plan formulated a broad and allencompassing role for the GFF in the health financing space, particularly focused on policy formulation.
 Lessons from the first five years show that the value-add of the GFF, vis-à-vis other key partners, lies in supporting the prioritization and implementation of their health financing strategies and key reforms, rather than working with countries to develop their strategies.
-In the next five years, the GFF will increased its focus on this niche and work with its partners in the SDG3 Global Action Plan's Sustainable Financing Accelerator to play their respective roles even more effectively.
-The GFF's core instruments to advance its focus on prioritization and implementation of health financing reforms include: 1) using the country investment case as a tool to help countries realize the anticipated gains from their reform strategies in equity as well as allocative and technical efficiency of health expenditures; 2) linking World Bank IDA and IBRD loans and GFF Trust Fund grants to indicators measuring implementation of health financing reforms; 3) tapping into the convening power and technical expertise of the World Bank and its trusted relationships with ministries of finance; 4) providing analytical and implementation support for World Bank teams, both in health and other critical teams that impact health systems and thereby outcomes, e.g. public financial management and governance; and 5) harnessing the collective power and influence of the GFF partnership to conduct joint advocacy with ministries of finance on the reform agenda.
-Leveraging its strategic position within the World Bank, the GFF will work with its partner countries to ensure that where the GFF co-finances World Bank IDA or IBRD operations, there is a strong health financing component and that indicators related to the prioritized reform agenda and supported and developed with all partners engaged in health financing are captured in the results framework.
-Likewise, the GFF will actively seek joint financing opportunities with the Global Fund, Gavi, bilateral donors and other GFF funding partners to accelerate progress and drive shared accountability toward achieving country goals.
+In the next five years, the GFF will increased its focus on this niche and work with its partners in the SDG3 Global Action Plan Sustainable Financing Accelerator to play their respective roles even more effectively.
+The GFF's core instruments to advance its focus on prioritization and implementation of health financing reforms include: 1) using the country investment case as a tool to improve equity as well as allocative and technical efficiency of health expenditures; 2) linking World Bank IDA/IBRD loans and GFF Trust Fund grants to indicators measuring implementation of health financing reforms; 3) tapping into the convening power and technical expertise of the World Bank and its trusted relationships with ministries of finance; 4) providing analytical and implementation support for World Bank teams, both in health and other critical teams that impact health systems and thereby outcomes, e.g., public financial management and governance; and 5) harnessing the collective power and influence of the GFF partnership to conduct joint advocacy with ministries of finance on the reform agenda.
+Leveraging its strategic position within the World Bank, the GFF will ensure that in all countries where the GFF co-finances World Bank IDA/IBRD operations, at least one has a strong health financing component and that indicators related to the prioritized reform agenda are captured in the results framework.
+Likewise, the GFF will actively seek joint financing opportunities with the Global Fund,

+Gavi, bilateral donors and other GFF partners to accelerate progress and drive shared accountability toward achieving country goals.